orthanc-mirrors/orthanc-book/Sphinx/source/plugins/gdcm.rst

   the same Orthanc server.
 By default, no throttling is applied, and an unrestricted number of threads can call GDCM simultaneously.

-* ``BuiltinDecoderTranscoderOrder`` is a configuration option of the Orthanc core (i.e. outside of the ``Gdcm`` section) that can be used to control whether the built-in DCMTK decoder/transcoder is applied before or after GDCM.
+* Starting with Orthanc 1.7.0, ``BuiltinDecoderTranscoderOrder`` is a configuration option of the Orthanc core (i.e. outside of the ``Gdcm`` section) that can be used to control whether the built-in DCMTK decoder/transcoder is applied before or after GDCM.

 As a complement to the ``Enable`` option, you also have the possibility to restrict the GDCM decoder/transcoder to some specific